GiovanniLazzaro/ERP_Go-Nogo_Pipeline/README.md

 ## Authors
 - Giovanni Lazzaro

 ## Contributing
-Pull request benvenute! for any problem, please, send an Issue.
+Pull request benvenute!!! for any problem, please, send an Issue.